kujenga/website/content/blog/goml-mlp.md

 ### Backpropagation in more detail

-To get into the details of what our backpropgation implementation will actually look like, first we look at a single layer, going from the outputs back to the inputs from the previous.
+To get into the details of what our backpropgation implementation will actually look like, first we look at a single layer, going from the output activations back to the inputs from the previous.
 The basic steps for this are:

-1. Labels are used to compute errors in the output, transformed using loss function.
+1. Compute errors in the output against labels from the training data and transform these error values with the loss function.
-1. Those errors are used to inform updates to teh the weight and bias parameters in a way that would have decreased the computed error.
+1. Use that loss to inform updates to the weight and bias parameters in a way that decreases the loss, and thus the error.

-This is equivalent to the first back-propagation step in Multi-layer backpropagation.
+This is what is needed for the to the first back-propagation step in Multi-layer backpropagation.

 {{< img file="22-backprop-single-layer.png" alt="Backpropagation in a Single Layer" loc=center width=60% >}}

 In order to extend this to multiple layers within the whole network, we simply propagate error values back another layer.
-For each node in the previous layer, we use the dot product of the errors and the weights on the corresponding edges, which has a sort of symmertry with how the outputs were computed in the first place.
+For each node in the previous layer, we use the dot product of the errors and the weights on the corresponding edges, which has a logical symmetry with how the outputs were computed in the first place.

 {{< img file="23-backprop-multi-layer.png" alt="Backpropagation in Multiple Layers" loc=center width=60% >}}

 ### Calculating with Calculus

-So, being able to iteratively walk down hill in our loss landscape and update weights to move towards a better and better network sounds great, but how do we actually go about finding what that landscape actually looks like and which direction to move in?
-All the feed-forward process implementation we have looked at so far gives us is our current location in the loss landscape.
-This is where derivatives come into play, allowing us to compute a closed form solution for updating the weights for a given set of errors.
+So, being able to iteratively walk down the gradient hill in our loss landscape and update weights to move towards a better and better network sounds great, but how do we actually go about finding what that landscape actually looks like and which direction moves us down the hill?

+All the feed-forward process implementation we have looked at so far gives us is our current point location in the loss landscape, no sense of what the slope of that point is.
+This is where derivatives come into play, allowing us to compute a closed form solution for the slope of the point, and thus a way to updating the weights for a given set of errors.

-To capture all of our formulas in one place, here are the three equations that will be differentiated.
+To capture all of our formulas in one place, here are the three equations that will be differentiated, representing the forward-propagation implementation steps we walked through above.

 <!-- LaTex rendered by MathJax -->
 <div>